ywwes26/MCMC-Auxiliary/README.md

 # Auxiliary-MCMC
-Collection of codes to replicate the simulation results in paper: [Markov Chain Monte Carlo without evaluating the target: an auxiliary variable approach](https://arxiv.org/abs/2406.05242)
+Collection of code to reproduce the simulation results in the paper: [Markov Chain Monte Carlo without evaluating the target: an auxiliary variable approach](https://arxiv.org/abs/2406.05242)

 ## Install Julia and Dependencies

-Download and install Julia v1.10.0 for your operating system at https://julialang.org/downloads/oldreleases/
+Download and install Julia v1.10.0 for your operating system from https://julialang.org/downloads/oldreleases/

-Clone the GitHub repo:
+Clone the GitHub repository:
 ```bash
 git clone https://github.com/ywwes26/Auxiliary-MCMC.git
 ```

-Change the directory to the repo and launch Julia:
+Change the directory to the repository and launch Julia:
 ```bash
 cd Auxiliary-MCMC
 julia --project=.
 ```

-Install required packages:
+Install the required packages:
 ```julia
 using Pkg
 Pkg.instantiate()